PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

       # Creating a list of tuples, the first element has the name of the element, the second has a model constructor
       Input = [('scale', StandardScaler(), ('polynomial', PolynomialFeatures(degree = 2),  ('mode', LinearRegression()))]

-      # Inputing this in a pipeline constructor
+      # Inputting this in a pipeline constructor
       pipe = Pipeline(Input)

       # Training the Pipeline